Jack-Chuang/UW-CSE-571-Probabilistic-Robotics/README.md

 ### 4. Visualize what is happening by logging into the robot with the below command.

 `dts start_gui_tools --vnc ROBOT_NAME` and open `http://localhost:8087/`
-Open the Rviz, add `\tf` from the panel like the figure below.
+Open the RViz, add `\tf` from the panel like the figure below.
 ![add_tf](./images/add_tf.png)
 *Adding TF to Displays.*